harvesthill/reddit-wiki-archive/steroids/thecycle/examples.md

 One last thing.
 Guys ask “Which way is better?” to take your Whey/Dextrose in one shake, or Dextrose first, and whey 15 minutes later”?
 Bottom line, it’s just preference.

 ## Female Cycles

+Although we have female members, and members who specialize in anabolics in women; female specific help can be found at r/steroidsxx

 * [**See The Women's Wiki Page**](/r/steroids/wiki/women)
 * [*Here Is A Related Thread*](http://www.reddit.com/r/steroids/comments/1yf5jy/crowdsource_female_cycle_examples/)